Brandonio-c/Frontier-Exploration/README.md

 The objective of time-optimized exploration is to reduce the amount of time needed to fully explore an environment.
 This variation takes into consideration variables such as agent speed and resource constraints.
 This group of algorithms focuses on designing path policies that allow agents to explore as much as they can in a constrained amount of time, which is useful in time-sensitive applications like search and rescue.

 3. **Human-Robot Collaboration in Frontier Exploration:**
 This variation has a focus on the human-machine-teamed environment.
 Agents assist individuals in exploring new or hazardous environments by automatically recognizing obstacles or hazards and recommending potential areas of interest.
 Agent exploration can also be directed by human inputs, preferences, or high-level instructions.

 4. **Sparse Frontier Exploration:**
 Rather than thoroughly surveying the entire area, sparse exploration concentrates on locating and investigating only the most valuable or informative frontiers.
 Agents can maximize their exploration efforts in applications like data collection by providing higher priority to locations with greater ambiguity or relevance.

 ## Important Applications
 Frontier exploration has significant applications in several fields, enabling agents and autonomous systems to take on an array of tasks such as:

 1. **Autonomous Exploration:**
-Frontier exploration techniques are vital for enabling robotic exploration of unexplored territories in environments that are inaccessible to humans.
-These techniques, for instance, have been used by rovers like NASA's Curiosity to traverse the Martian landscape and acquire significant knowledge of the planet's geology and climate [Read More on Curiosity Rover Frontier Exploration Here](https://www.jpl.nasa.gov/news/nasas-mars-curiosity-debuts-autonomous-navigation).
-Some recent expeditions for underwater robots used in deep-sea exploration have also employed frontier-based algorithms to explore previously unexplored depths, find new species, and examine underwater characteristics [Read more here](https://www.space.com/orpheus-ocean-autonomous-submarine-europa-technology).
+Frontier exploration techniques  will play a vital role in enabling robotic exploration of unexplored territories in environments that are inaccessible to humans.
+Autonomous navigation techniques, for instance, have been used by rovers like NASA's Curiosity to traverse the Martian landscape and acquire significant knowledge of the planet's geology and climate [Read More Here](https://www.jpl.nasa.gov/news/nasas-mars-curiosity-debuts-autonomous-navigation).
+Some recent expeditions for underwater robots used in deep-sea exploration have also employed autonomous exploration algorithms to explore previously unexplored depths, find new species, and examine underwater characteristics [Read more here](https://www.space.com/orpheus-ocean-autonomous-submarine-europa-technology).

 2. **Search and Rescue:**
-Frontier exploration plays a crucial role in search and rescue operations, helping locate and assist individuals in disaster-stricken areas.
-[17]
+Frontier exploration may play a crucial role in future search and rescue operations, helping locate and assist individuals in disaster-stricken areas [13].

 3. **Agriculture:** P
-Frontier exploration helps with precision farming and agricultural field monitoring in agriculture. agents that are autonomous and outfitted with cameras and sensors can systematically inspect fields, spot crop health problems, and make the best use of resources like fertilizer and water.
-These robots assist farmers in making data-driven decisions to increase crop yields, lower expenses, and have the least amount of negative environmental impact by efficiently exploring agricultural environments.
-They can also spot abnormalities like insect infestations or diseases and react to them, allowing for early crop protection and intervention.
-[Provide link]
+Frontier exploration may have applications in assisting with precision farming and agricultural field monitoring in agriculture settings [14].

-4. **Mining:**
+5. **Mining:**
-In the mining industry, where robots are employed to explore and map underground mines to increase safety and efficiency, frontier exploration is valuable.
-LiDAR and mapping sensors on autonomous drones and ground robots allow them to navigate challenging underground areas, evaluate geological conditions, and produce accurate 3D maps of mines.
-This knowledge is useful for resource management, danger detection, and mining planning.
-Robots help to reduce risks for human miners and increase mining output by autonomously exploring and charting mines.
+Frontier exploration may have applications in the mining industry, where robots may be employed to explore and map underground mines to increase safety and efficiency [15].

 ## Open Research Questions